brimigs/solana-journal/README.md

 - Node v18.18.0 or higher

 - Rust v1.70.0 or higher
-- Anchor CLI 0.29.0 or higher
+- Anchor CLI 0.29.0 (Use this version to avoid idl conflicts)
 - Solana CLI 1.17.0 or higher

 ### Installation